FlorencePayne/WAD_Group_Project/README.md

 Website Tasks:
 1) Frontend Team: Bader Alabdullah, Chloe Greenhill and Jacob Ferguson: Views and URLS, Templates and CSS.
-2) Backend Team: Parsa Tavakoli and Florence Payne: Usee Authentication, Unit Testing, Models, Javascript, AJAX.
+2) Backend Team: Parsa Tavakoli and Florence Payne: User Authentication, Unit Testing, Models, Javascript, AJAX.

 Note: All tasks are split within each sub-group created (Frontend Team and Backend Team) where we all coordinate who will do what, when, where, etc.